nfabacus/offline-react-practice/README.md

     }
     This will tell babel which presets to apply.
 These presets are required for the latest syntax to work.

+### Debugging Tool
+   Make sure to add source-map in order to locate a source file location for debugging errors as below.
+Otherwise, it will be difficult to find where the error lies in bundle.js.
+   devtool: 'source-map'

 ### Process styles with webpack
 1. Tell webpack to use css related loaders
     {